Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 Jacobs, the prime minister, said she was grateful for the pandemic aid provided by the Dutch.
 She declined to say whether their demands amounted to racism.

 “What it feels like, though, is a lack of respect, whether it’s because of race, or whether it’s because we’re a small island,” she said.
-She added, “draw your own conclusions.”
+She added, “Draw your own conclusions.”

 Correction: Grisha Heyliger-Marten’s name was misspelled in an earlier version of this article.